How to Write a Blog in 2023: A Step-by-Step Guide [+Free Checklist]

 Additionally, blog posts are the popular content format among marketers, and 9 out of 10 believe it helps them achieve marketing goals.

-Therefore, you can always use the help around you to write blogs or their first drafts in 5 minutes to help your business.
+Therefore, you can always use AI tools to write blogs or their first drafts in 5 minutes to help your business.

 1. Pick a first topic that is comfortable for you